See also the GX GSM Product Page.

 GPS: The unit has a built-in GPS receiver.
 An antenna is not included; to use the GPS received; purchase the GPS Antenna.

 The GX GSM requires Venus OS v2.22 or newer to be installed on the GX Device.

-The GX GSM only provides an internet connection for the GX-device: there is no option to share the internet to laptops, phones, or other devices.
+The GX GSM provides an internet connection for the GX-device only.
+There is no option to share the internet to laptops, phones, or other devices.

 For installations where more devices need internet, such as a yacht or RV, consider installing a mobile router instead.
 More information here.

 Mount the device and connect the antenna.
 Consider using the outdoor antenna when installing the GX GSM in a closed metal enclosure.

 Insert the SIM card.
 You will need to eject the SIM card tray with a pen or other pointy object.
 Be aware that the SIM card tray sits slightly recessed inside the unit.
 Be sure to push it all the way in.

 Connect the GX GSM to the GX-device with the supplied USB cable.
 Use a USB hub if all USB sockets are already in use.

 Connect DC power supply (8 to 70 VDC).
 A 1.4M wire is included, with M10 lugs and an inline fuse.